 Did you fall in love with a piece that’s slightly above your budget?
 Try negotiating.
 “Maybe that artist wouldn’t mind receiving a few hundred dollars a month,” Pawlak says, “or maybe they need your mad Photoshop or portrait-taking skills as much as you need their art in your life!”
-Harness your own talents, and see if you can be useful to the artist in any way.
+Harness your own talents, and see if you can be useful to the artist in a mutually beneficial way.

 “There are exactly three pieces I regret not investing in at the time.
 How do I know that?
 I still think about them.”

 Art is often unique and one-of-a-kind (unless you’re buying from a photography or limited print series).
 If your heart leaps at the sight of a piece, don’t hesitate too long, or you could miss out.
 “The film Herb & Dorothy is a great example of how you can buy what you love and still live on a budget,” says Pawlak.
 We’re adding this one to our list of films to watch.